 The fact is that reincarnation need no longer merely be a matter of belief, for as we have said in the article Being Sensible about Past Lives:

-“In recent decades, meticulous scientific and analytical research, such as that of Dr Ian Stevenson, has proven reincarnation to be a fact.
+“In recent decades, meticulous scientific and analytical research, such as that of Dr. Ian Stevenson and now his successor Dr. Jim Tucker, has provided masses of extremely compelling and otherwise inexplicable evidence that reincarnation is real.
 The thoroughly documented findings and conclusions of such respected professionals as Stevenson, backed up as they are with masses of unquestionable evidence, can of course not be explained by materialistic science but nor can they be explained away.
 They all point to one and only possible explanation and conclusion, namely that the Wisdom of the Ages has always been correct in asserting that reincarnation not only can happen but that it does happen, as a matter of course.”

 Several years ago a religious and scientific debate regarding reincarnation took place on British television, in which a black-robed Bishop informed representatives of Hinduism, Buddhism, and the scientific world that he was unable to explain or account for the facts and data that they were presenting but that he knew that they were all completely mistaken, simply on the grounds that “Reincarnation isn’t in the Bible and isn’t a doctrine of the Christian Church.”